the-real-i9/Calendar-Web-App-with-JavaScript/README.md

 * Default Parameters.
 * Functions taking functions as arguments.
 * Stand-alone functions executing multiple actions to the UI, the likes of `setStyle(), classAction(), insertHTML(), setProp()` to hounor **Abstraction**.
+* You can navigate calendar with keyboard or button clicks.
 * And More...

 *I'm still gonna implement Holidays & Event Reminders in the App.
 I decided I'm gonna release it on my Repo at this stage.
 I'll keep you posted.
 Also **I need a better design, any suggestion?
 Feel free to raise issues.***